One step closer to alleviating Europe’s congested skies

 Putting it to the test

 Recently hitting a major milestone, an important test flight was conducted using the Iris programme’s state-of-the-art avionics, from Amsterdam’s Schiphol airport.
-The three-hour flight, operated with a Cessna Citation II aircraft provided by Dutch company NLR, was supported by Iris technology partners Honeywell, CGI and SITAONAIR.
+The three-hour flight, operated with a Cessna Citation II aircraft provided by Dutch company NLR, was supported by Iris technology partners Honeywell, CGI and SITAONAIR (now SITA FOR THE AIRCRAFT).
 They were able to successfully demonstrate real-time communication exchanges between the cockpit and flight control facility, over continental and oceanic airspace.

 John Broughton, Inmarsat’s Vice President of Aviation Safety and Operational Services, reflected on the promising results: “With terrestrial datalink technologies set to reach their capacity limits in the next ten years, the results of our highly-successful test flight with ESA brings the Iris programme a step closer to certification by the European Aviation Safety Authority (EASA) and commercialising this ground-breaking technology for airlines.